manu-07-ela/LAPR2_ISEP/docs/SprintC/US04/US04_RegisterTest.md

 ### 1.1.
 User Story Description

-As an organization employee, I want to create a new task in order to be further published.
+As a receptionist of the laboratory, I intend to register a test to be performed to a registered client.

 ### 1.2.
 Customer Specifications and Clarifications

 **From the specifications document:**

->	Each task is characterized by having a unique reference per organization, a designation, an informal and a technical description, an estimated duration and cost as well as the its classifying task category.

->	As long as it is not published, access to the task is exclusive to the employees of the respective organization.
+>Once there, a receptionist asks the client’s citizen card number, the lab order (which contains the type of test and parameters to be measured), and registers in the application the test to be performed to that client.

 **From the client clarifications:**

-> **Question:** Which is the unit of measurement used to estimate duration?
+> **Question:**
 >
-> **Answer:** Duration is estimated in days.
+> **Answer:**

--

-> **Question:** Monetary data is expressed in any particular currency?
->
-> **Answer:** Monetary data (e.g. estimated cost of a task) is indicated in POTs (virtual currency internal to the platform).

 ### 1.3.
 Acceptance Criteria

-* **AC1:** All required fiels must be filled in.
-* **AC2:** Task reference must have at least 5 alphanumeric chars.
-* **AC3:** When creating a task with an already existing reference, the system must reject such operation and the user must have the change to modify the typed reference.
+* **AC1:** The receptionist must select the parameters to be analysed from all possible parameters in accordance with the test type.

 ### 1.4.
 Found out Dependencies

-* There is a dependency to "US003 Create a task category" since at least a task category must exist to classify the task being created.
+* There is a dependency to US03 since at least a client must exist to register a test to be performed.

 ### 1.5 Input and Output Data

 **Input Data:**